 Also read: Best MBA programs in Australia

-MBA without work experience worth it or not?
+MBA abroad without work experience worth it or not?

 So, is an MBA without previous work experience worth it?
 A postgraduate degree in business studies certainly improves your understanding of the corporate world and adds to your skills and knowledge gained during your bachelor’s degree.